Sudoku Trial and Error

 Computers can use this technique to solve any maze problem with ‘brute force’.
 The algorithm just runs through each possibility in turn, e.g. ‘turn left at each junction until reach dead-end, then backtrack and then instead of turning left, turn right’.

 The analogy with Sudoku is strong as ‘trial and error’ is using very much the same idea.
 When navigating through mazes an experienced human can make educated guesses on the most promising path rather than slavishly trying each option in turn.
 Similarly a skilled Sudoku player can dismiss unpromising options to reach the solution much quicker than just ‘guessing’.

-In ancient Greek myth the Minotaur (a monstrous union of bull and man) was devouring an annual tribute of the young people of Athens (seven maidens and seven youths).
-The hero Theseus determined to put an end to this cruel tradition.
-He volunteered to be part of the following year's tribute and when Ariadne (King Minos's daughter) saw Theseus, of course she fell in love.
-To help him kill the Minotaur she gave him a magical ball of thread devised by Daedalus (the famous inventor).
+In ancient Greek myth the Minotaur ➚ (a monstrous combination of bull and man) was devouring an annual tribute of the young people of Athens (seven maidens and seven youths).
+The hero Theseus ➚ determined to put an end to this cruel tradition.
+He volunteered to be part of the following year's tribute and when Ariadne ➚ (King Minos ➚'s daughter) saw Theseus, of course she fell in love.
+To help him kill the Minotaur she gave him a magical ball of thread devised by Daedalus ➚ (the famous inventor).
 The ball magically unraveled to show the route to the center of the Labyrinth and the Minotaur.
-[The Labyrinth was an especially fiendish type of maze also devised by Daedalus].
-Then having slaughtered the monster he just needed to follow the thread back to escape the maze.
+[The Labyrinth was an especially fiendish type of maze devised by Daedalus himself].
+Then, having slaughtered the monster he just needed to follow the thread back to escape the maze.
 Ariadne and Theseus soon grew tired of each other and went their separate ways.